-The sterling silver jewelry that Eve’s Addiction offers to our customers is always 92.5 percent pure silver.
+The sterling silver pieces that Eve’s Addiction offers to our customers is always 92.5 percent pure silver.
 Pure silver, also known as fine silver, is very soft and would easily damage.
 Therefore, this pure silver is combined with another metal, most commonly copper, to create a much harder and more durable silver.
 92.5 percent of the silver product is pure silver and the other 7.5 percent is copper.
-Copper is used because it improves the metal’s hardness, without changing the beautiful color of sterling silver jewelry.
-After all, we just adore sterling silver jewelry.
+Copper is used because it improves the metal’s hardness, without changing the beautiful color of sterling silver collection.
+After all, we just adore sterling silver metal type.

 Sterling silver alone has a value, but the design and intricacy of each piece affect the price accordingly.
 Our goal is to find the best value for your dollar in the pieces that we offer to our customers.